-1.5.1 ERRCD codes do not dictate maintenance policy.
+1.5.1 Maintenance Repair Level (MRL) Code B. ERRCD codes do not dictate maintenance policy.
 They are primarily for use by LRS to decide how to manage parts in the materiel management IT system.
-TO 00-25-195, Source, Maintenance, and Recoverability Coding of Air Force Weapons, Systems, and Equipments governs maintenance policy which authorizes repair of XB items when the Source, Maintenance, and Recoverability (SMR) code includes Maintenance Repair Level (MRL) code B. Unusual situations may also make it necessary to repair parts even though the SMR code indicates the part is not repairable.
+TO 00-25-195, Source, Maintenance, and Recoverability Coding of Air Force Weapons, Systems, and Equipments governs maintenance policy which authorizes repair of XB items when the Source, Maintenance, and Recoverability (SMR) code includes MRL code B. Unusual situations may also make it necessary to repair parts even though the SMR code indicates the part is not repairable.

-1.5.2 Specific equipment TOs do not prescribe repair actions for individual XB items; however, general purpose TOs and common sense maintenance actions can be used to repair these items.
+1.5.2 Special Circumstances.
+Specific equipment TOs do not prescribe repair actions for individual XB items; however, general purpose TOs and technical expertise can be used to repair these items.
 If the repair of an XB item is prudent, but it does require parts, tools, test equipment, technical data, or skills having sole application to the item or its repair, the item's SMR and ERRC designators may qualify for change.